UM-A2SRL/AePW3-LDWG/01_2022_SciTech_Riso_Cesnik/02_Models_Beam/README.txt

 Ixz = rigid-body xz inertia matrix element about the local C.G. (node position plus offset) Iyz = rigid-body yz inertia matrix element about the local C.G. (node position plus offset)

-These properties do not include the additional trailing-edge mass that was included in some of the results reported in Riso and Cesnik, AIAA Forum, 2022.
+These properties do not include the additional trailing-edge mass that was included in some of the results (static bending, static torsion, and flutter results).
 That can be added as an extra concentrated mass with an offset from the trailing-edge node.

 Equivalent stiffness properties are given per beam element and they have meaning in the local frame attached to each element.

 Values in a given column are for different beam elements root to tip.
-The meaning of each label is consistent with the strain-based formulation of Su and Cesnik.
+The meaning of each label is consistent with the geometrically exact strain-based formulation of Su and Cesnik.

 K11 = axial stiffness
 K22 = torsion stiffness